dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

   );
 }
 ```
-The next `test` is for when we get a number of the application without errors.
+The next `test` is for getting a number without errors.

 ```dart
 final tNumberTriviaModel =